 Ford's 140 EcoBoost engine has the prestigious title of one of the engines with the most horsepower per litre of any engine in the world.

-Ford didn't invent the 1.0 turbo engine but they did help tremendously with popularising it and showing that a petrol engine can be nippy and economical.
+Ford didn't invent the 1.0 turbo engine but they did help tremendously with popularising it and showing that a petrol engine can be nippy and economical and suitable for personal leasing and business leasing.
 Over the years, most brands now have a 1.0T engine in their fleet - either as their own version or as a rebranded engine.
 Vauxhall make a version called the Ecotec commonly seen in a Corsa, Volkswagen have the 1.0 TSI usually found in the Polo and again in the Kia Rio called the T GDi.
 There are more but these are just a selected bunch.

 They all vary in power and performance but the one thing they all have in common is good economy and that bit of push when you really need it.